programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ```
 You should get a suggested range between c.15 and 150.

-The initial training phase—in which a neural network ‘learns’ the word embeddings—can be quite expensive computationally.
-As a result, many users simply download *pre*-trained embeddings derived by major institutions and corporations (*e.g.* FastText's [English embeddings](https://fasttext.cc/docs/en/english-vectors.html) and Google's [newsgroup-trained ones](https://code.google.com/archive/p/word2vec/)) ; these will have been developed with an enormous vocabulary (*e.g.* GloVe's [Gigaword](https://nlp.stanford.edu/projects/glove/)) to capture a wide range of variations in usage and meaning.
-Pre-trained embeddings are available for both generic and specific language domains so, for instance, ones generated [from social media sources](https://zenodo.org/record/3237458#.YmI68vPMI-Q) *should* outperform generic embeddings on, say, Twitter-oriented applications.
-For domain-specific applications, such as our data set of abstracts, researchers are likely to obtain better results by training *their own* embeddings on the actual data, and that is what we do here.
+The initial training phase—in which a neural network ‘learns’ the word embeddings—can be quite intensive.
+People with neither a lot time, nor a lot of text, to work with will download *pre*-trained embeddings (*e.g.* FastText's [English embeddings](https://fasttext.cc/docs/en/english-vectors.html) and Google's [newsgroup-trained ones](https://code.google.com/archive/p/word2vec/)); these will have been developed with an enormous vocabulary (*e.g.* GloVe's [Gigaword](https://nlp.stanford.edu/projects/glove/)) to capture a wide range of variations in usage and meaning.

+Pre-trained embeddings are available for both generic and specific language domains so, for instance, ones generated [from social media sources](https://zenodo.org/record/3237458#.YmI68vPMI-Q) *should* outperform generic embeddings for, say, Twitter analysis.
+For our data set of titles and abstracts, we think we’ll get better results by training our *own* embeddings because academic English differs from what you’ll find in most pre-trained embeddings.

 We use the following parameters: